-Early career work concerned the study of defects in solids induced by ion implantation.
-More recent research is concerned with the history and philosophy of 20th century science, in particular the evolution of the big bang model of the cosmos.
-Best known for the discovery that Albert Einstein attempted a steady-state theory of the universe many years before Fred Hoyle.
-This work has been described in Nature, Scientific American and Discovery Magazine.
+Best known for several original discoveries concerning the cosmology of Albert Einstein, in particular the discovery that Einstein attempted a steady-state theory of the universe many years before Fred Hoyle.
+This work was described in Nature, Scientific American and Discovery Magazine.

 My Professional Experience